lekoala/bootstrap5-tags/readme.md

 - Use arrow down to show dropdown (and arrow up to hide it)
 - If you have a really long list of options, a scrollbar will be used
 - Access Tags instance on a given element with Tags.getInstance(mySelect)

+## Style

+While styling is not mandatory, some pseudo styles may help align your styles with a regular bootstrap form-control We basically replicate input state as pseudo classes on the form-control container

-- Support focus styles by implementing a pseudo class `form-control-focus` (see \_tags.scss)
+- Support focus styles by implementing a pseudo class `form-control-focus`
-- Support improved floating labels by implementing a pseudo class `form-placeholder-shown` (see \_tags.scss)
+- Support improved floating labels by implementing a pseudo class `form-placeholder-shown`
+- Support disabled styles by implementing a pseudo class `form-control-disabled`

+These styles can be found in `_tags.scss`

 ## Without Bootstrap 5